 - Creation of a high-trust culture that encourages experimentation and learning from failure

-This post covered what I found most important.
-But the book goes into more details about various practices that go along with the principles.
-It is a recommended read for everyone who’s interested in DevOps.
+This post covered what I found most valuable.
+But the book goes into more detail about various practices that go along with the principles.
+It is a recommended read for everyone interested in DevOps.